petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 ## Configuring the Backup Service

-You can configure the backup service to meet your project's needs via the DXP Cloud console or the backup service's `LCP.json` file.
+You can configure the backup service to meet your project's needs via the Liferay Cloud console or the backup service's `LCP.json` file.

 See [Environment Variables Reference](#environment-variables-reference) for a list of variables you can use to configure the backup service.